 About

-My name is Erik Hersman and I grew up in Kenya and Sudan, and currently live in Kenya.
-I’m happily married and have 3 beautiful little girls that keep me on my toes.
-I write two blogs: White African, is my personal blog where I write about high-tech mobile and web technology change in Africa.
-AfriGadget is a team blog I started a couple years ago, where we talk about low-tech ingenuity and microentrepreneurs in Africa.
+My name is Erik Hersman and I grew up in Kenya and Sudan, went to the US for university, and now I live back in Kenya.
+I’m happily married and have 3 beautiful daughters that keep me on my toes.
+White African, is my personal blog where I write about high-tech mobile and web technology change in Africa.

 Official Bio